 If there’s a beneficiary of a 529 in your life, such as a child or grandchild, and they don’t plan to use funds in that account for educational purposes, you may be able to transfer those dollars to a Roth IRA, which could help boost their retirement savings.

-Note: Due to annual contribution limits ($7,000 annually for 2024), this strategy could take multiple years to fully transfer 529 plan assets.
+- Due to annual contribution limits ($7,000 annually for 2025), this strategy could take multiple years to fully transfer 529 plan assets.
 Additionally, the annual contribution limit and Roth earned income limits used would be the 529 beneficiary's, not the parent's, and funds may only be converted to Roth IRAs, not to traditional IRAs.

 Find out more about transferring amounts from a 529 to a Roth IRA in Fidelity Viewpoints®.

-Whether your plans for 2024 include beefing up your retirement savings, meeting shorter-term financial goals, or paying off the remainder of your student loans, remember it’s always best to consult with a financial or tax professional to discuss your specific circumstances.
-With a solid financial plan in place, you can ring in the new year with confidence.
+Whether your plans for 2025 include beefing up your retirement savings, meeting shorter-term financial goals, or paying off the remainder of your student loans, remember it’s always best to consult with a financial or tax professional to discuss your specific circumstances.
+With a solid financial plan in place, you can begin 2025 with confidence.